 (Kids Doing Wonderful Things)

-engages kids ages 5 years and older in community service activities.
+engages kids in community service activities.

 HISTORY OF KDWT